QuantEcon/python_lecture_sandpit/source/rst/odu_v2.rst

 :math:`F` ~ Beta(1, 1), :math:`G` ~ Beta(3, 1.2), :math:`c`\ =0.3.

-The red arrows in the upper right figure show how :math:`\pi_t` is updated in response to the new information :math:`w_t`.
+In the graphs below, the red arrows in the upper right figure show how :math:`\pi_t` is updated in response to the new information :math:`w_t`.